JPicton-HCFE/JPicton-HCFE/README.md

   Brief
 </h2>
 <p>
   Welcome to my profile, this profile was made to help me complete work within college.
-Using the GitHub <a href="https://github.com/features/codespaces"><code style="color : magenta">codespaces</code></a> the help with doing some assignments along with general lesson work.
+Using the GitHub <a href="https://github.com/features/codespaces">codespaces</a> the help with doing some assignments along with general lesson work.
 </p>

 <div align="center">